xtremertx/Ex-ini/README.md

 parser.Settings = new IniParserSettings()   // not nessesary, there is default preset {
   CaseSensitiveSections = true,         // support for case-sensitive section names, i.e. [A], [a] both can exist in same moment
-  CreateGlobalSection = true,           // global section, we can also call it unnamed, i.e. [] or nothing used EndSectionWithBlankLine = false,      // blank line = new line (Enviroment.NewLine) PostNotesToLastSection = true,        // notes in the end not associated with anything will be associated with last section BlankLinesAsNotes = true,             // new lines will be included in notes (notes = comments) ReadNotes = true,                     // ignore or parse notes?
+  CreateGlobalSection = true,           // creates global section on the start of the file, we can also call it unnamed, i.e. [] or nothing used
+  EndSectionWithBlankLine = false,      // blank line = new line (Enviroment.NewLine)
+  PostNotesToLastSection = true,        // notes in the end of the file not associated with anything will be associated with last section
+  BlankLinesAsNotes = true,             // new lines and tabs (\t) will be included in notes (notes = comments) ReadNotes = true,                     // ignore or parse notes?
   WriteNotes = true,                    // write parsed and created notes back?
-  Includes = UseOfIncludes.Read,        // includes gives you way to link to the another INI file NoteSymbol = "#",                     // prefix for notes DefaultExtension = ".ex-ini",         // default extension used by parser InheritanceChar = ":",                // symbol for inheritance SectionStartChar = "[",               // prefix for section start
-  SectionEndChar = "]",                 // postfix for section end
+  Includes = UseOfIncludes.Read,        // includes gives you way to link to the another INI file NoteSymbol = "#",                     // prefix for notes DefaultExtension = ".ex-ini",         // default file extension used by parser InheritanceChar = ":",                // symbol for inheritance SectionStartChar = "[",               // prefix for section start SectionEndChar = "]",                 // postfix for section end